stablekernel/aqueduct/_posts/2016-06-21-model-relationships-and-joins.md

 }
 ```

 The type of has-many relationships is an instance of `ManagedSet<T>`, where `T` is the related type.
-An `ManagedSet` acts just like a `List` - it has methods like `map` and `where` - but also has special behavior that allows it to be used in building `Query`s.
+An `ManagedSet` acts just like a `List` - it has methods like `map` and `where` - but also has special behavior that allows it to be used in building `Query<T>`s.
 When including a has-many relationship, you set the `includeInResultSet` property of the `ManagedSet` to true:

 ```dart
 var query = new Query<Question>()